BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			Now a kill skill that boosts reload speed and crit damage by 4% per point

 		- Ranger
-			boosts each stat by 2% instead of 1% (UCP)
+			boosts each stat by 3% instead of 1%

+		- New alternate capstone: Stormweaver
+			You gain a passive +15% fire rate, and an additional 5% per point you have in Metal Storm

+			(this does not make you unable to spec into Nuke)

 		- Nuke
-			+50% cooldown rate
+			+30% cooldown rate
+			Now benefits from your grenade damage and explosive damage bonuses

 	- Survival